Notice

 technical context registry

-The Trace-X acts as a consumer of the asset administration shell registry component.
+Trace-X acts as a consumer of the asset administration shell registry component.
 Trace-X contains a restful client (REST template) that builds a REST call to the mentioned digital twin registry API based on its known URL (the AAS registry URL is configurable in Trace-X).
-Requests contain "assetIds" provided by the component during asset synchronization.
+Requests contain 'assetIds' provided by the component during asset synchronization.
 Like described in the above section, the security aspect is required in order to achieve a REST call against the AAS Registry.
 As a response, Trace-X gets the corresponding shells and shell descriptors utilized later for asset synchronization.
 The HTTP(s) transport protocol is used for the REST call communication.

 IRS API